ananduaji/Movie-Recommendation-System/README.md

       - distance is the inverse of the similarity
       - if distance is less then similarity is higher
       - if distance is higher the similarity is less
-   * Finally made a function that recommends 5 film according to the film that we choose.
+   * Made a function that recommends 5 film according to the film that we choose.
+   * Finally by using 'pickle' saved the similarity and movie dataframe for making the web application.
 2. Building and hosting a Flask web app on Heroku.
    * User can simply type and find the movie that they like.
 When they tap recommend it shows 5 movies that are similar to that film.